aliutkus/torchsearchsorted/README.md

 ## Installation

-Just `python setup.py install`, in the root folder of this repo.
-This will compile and install the torchsearchsorted module. be careful that sometimes, `nvcc` needs versions of `gcc` and `g++` that are older than those found by default on the system.
+Just `pip install .`, in the root folder of this repo.
+This will compile and install the torchsearchsorted module.

+be careful that sometimes, `nvcc` needs versions of `gcc` and `g++` that are older than those found by default on the system.
 If so, just create symbolic links to the right versions in your cuda/bin folder (where `nvcc` is)

 For instance, on my machine, I had `gcc` and `g++` v9 installed, but `nvcc` required v8.